Monthly Updates- November

 ELA

-- Identify details in a text to answer research questions
+- Identify details in a text that answer a research question

-- Use transitional words and phrases to make the essay flow smoothly
+- Use transitional words and phrases to make an essay flow smoothly

 SCIENCE